Data-Driven and Online Estimation of Linear Sensitivity Distribution Factors: A Low-rank Approach: Low-Rank Approach

-Unfortunately, the rank criterion in~\eqref{eq:rank_min} is in general NP-hard to optimize; nevertheless, drawing an analogy from compressed sensing to rank minimization, the following convex relaxation of the RMP~\eqref{eq:rank_min} can be utilized \cite{Recht_2010}:

 where $\norm{\mathbf{H}}_* := \sum_i \sigma_i(\mathbf{H})$ is the nuclear norm of $\mathbf{H}$, with $\sigma_i(\mathbf{H})$ denoting the $i$th singular value of $\mathbf{H}$.
 Interestingly, it was shown in \cite{Recht_2010} that, if the constraints of \eqref{eq:nuclear_norm_min} are defined by a linear transformation that satisfies a restricted isometry property condition, the minimum rank solution can be recovered by the minimization of the nuclear norm over the linear space; see the necessary and sufficient condition in \cite{Recht_2010}.
+Unfortunately, designing the perturbation matrix $\Delta \mathbf{P}_k$ to satisfy the restricted isometry property may not be possible due to uncontrollable loads.

 The proposed methodology leverages the relaxation~\eqref{eq:nuclear_norm_min} to estimate the matrix $\mathbf{H}$ from measurements of $\Delta \mathbf{F}_k$ induced by the perturbations in the net power injections $\Delta \mathbf{P}_k$.
-Assuming that the measurements $\Delta \mathbf{F}_k$ are affected by a zero-mean Gaussian noise (instead of being noise-free), a pertinent relaxation of~\eqref{eq:nuclear_norm_min} amounts to the following convex program~\cite{candes2010matrix}:
+Assuming that the measurements $\Delta \mathbf{F}_k$ are affected by a zero-mean Gaussian noise, a pertinent relaxation of~\eqref{eq:nuclear_norm_min} amounts to the following convex program~\cite{candes2010matrix}:

 where $\lambda > 0$ is a given regularization parameter that is used to promote sparsity in the singular values of $\mathbf{H}$ (and, hence, to obtain a low-rank matrix $\mathbf{H}$).